 To answer the question of what type of content scores well on this platform, YouTube developed the Hero / Hub / Hygiene model in 2015.
 (The third H stood for Help in the beginning, but was later changed to Hygiene.)
 In short: Hero content is the one or two moments a year that you launch a big campaign supported by a lot of (paid) reach.
 Hub content is regularly-appearing content that fascinates your audience and ensures that they keep coming back.
 And the bottom layer, the Help or Hygiene layer, is content that reaches people who are searching for relevant content.

 Many brands and marketing managers are very good at creating Hero and Hub content, but do not pay attention to Help content.
 Without this content, there’s no foundation and viewers disappear just as quickly when your paid promotion ends.
 And if someone looks for instructions on how they should use the product that you are selling (How-To), or to find out if the product will actually meet their expectations (Review), they will not end up on your channel, but with a smart competitor or any individual with a camera.
 This person may not have the largest budget, but understands that answering a question offers an opportunity to get in touch with interested customers.
 Therefore, just as with building a house (or pyramid in this case), always start with a strong foundation.

 So, I have tried to convince you that “helping” can bring you success on YouTube.
 But how do you start helping?
 Here are three tips:

 YouTube is a great advertising platform.
-You can run a great campaign, buy attention and views with laser-sharp targeting, but before you dive in: start thinking about helpful content first.
+You can run a great campaign, buy attention and views with laser-sharp targeting, but before you dive in: start with a content strategy focussing on thinking about useful help content.
 Answer questions your potential customers may have, because that will bring you a huge step closer to lasting success on YouTube.